hallumy/se-assignment-1-setting-up-your-developer-environment-hallumy/README.md

 #Tasks:

-1. Select Your Operating System (OS):
+**1. Select Your Operating System (OS):**
-   Choose an operating system that best suits your preferences and project requirements.
-Download and Install Windows 11. https://www.microsoft.com/software-download/windows11
+  ** Choose an operating system that best suits your preferences and project requirements.
+Download and Install Windows 11. https://www.microsoft.com/software-download/windows11**

+Download windows 11 from the windows download page

+Agree to the terms and choose Accept.
+Let the Setup tool run, and choose the recommended options for this PC.
+Click Next, and choose USB flash drive.

+Choose your USB flash drive from the list and then click Next.
+You'll be prompted and Windows 11 will download to it.
+Once finished, the installer will switch to Creating  Installation media.
+You'll know when it's finished, as you'll get a prompt that the drive is ready.

+Once your USB drive is ready, close the installer with the Finish button.
+Keep the USB drive plugged into your PC.

+Restart your PC

+In the pop-up prompt, choose Use a device.
+Your USB drive should appear listed.
+Choose it, and Windows will restart to your USB drive and Windows 11 installer.
+If you don't see this option, you'll need to head into your BIOS or UEFI to manually boot from the USB drive.
+Usually, you can do this by pressing F12 on boot as soon as you turn on your PC.

+Once in the Windows 11 installer, select a language, and click Next.

+Choose the Custom option and choose the drive to install Windows 11 on.
+You might have to click the Format button to erase all your files on the drive.
+When done, select the drive again and click Next.

+Windows 11 will install to your PC, and you can sit back.
+You'll then be taken to the out-of-box experience, and will be prompted to set up your PC again.

-2. Install a Text Editor or Integrated Development Environment (IDE):
+**2. Install a Text Editor or Integrated Development Environment (IDE):**
-   Select and install a text editor or IDE suitable for your programming languages and workflow.
-Download and Install Visual Studio Code. https://code.visualstudio.com/Download
+   **Select and install a text editor or IDE suitable for your programming languages and workflow.
+Download and Install Visual Studio Code. https://code.visualstudio.com/Download**

 3. Set Up Version Control System:
    Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
 Initialize a Git repository for your project and make your first commit. https://github.com